 ARTICLE II- PURPOSE AND AFFILIATION

 Section 1.
-We, Democratic students at The Ohio State University Moritz College of Law, join together to form the Ohio State University Moritz College of Law Democrats in order to introduce, develop and encourage in young people an active interest in governmental affairs and the electoral process at the local, state, and national levels of the United States of America.
+We, Democratic students at The Ohio State University Moritz College of Law, join together to form the Law School Democrats of the Ohio State University Moritz College of Law in order to introduce, develop, and encourage in young people an active interest in governmental affairs and the electoral process at the local, state, and national levels of the United States of America.
 This organization shall foster and perpetuate the philosophy, principles, and goals of the Democratic Party: to develop leadership skills in our members, to involve ourselves in programs to improve voter education and participation, and to contribute to the well-being of the community at large.

 Section 2.
-This organization shall be affiliated with and seek the advice and cooperation of the Ohio Young Democrats, the Young Democrats of America, the National Democratic Law Students Council, the Ohio Democratic Party and the Democratic National Committee.
+This organization shall be affiliated with and seek the advice and cooperation of the Ohio Young Democrats, the Young Democrats of America, the National Democratic Law Students Council, the Ohio Democratic Party, and the Democratic National Committee.

 ARTICLE III — MEMBERSHIP

 Section 1.
-Any individual—regardless of race, creed, gender or national origin, or sexual orientation.
+Any individual may join.
 Discrimination against any individual based upon protected status, which is defined as age, color, disability, gender identity or expression, national origin, race, religion, sex, sexual orientation, or veteran status, is prohibited.

 Section 2.
 There shall be one (1) class of membership for individuals in this organization.
 It shall be: